-A planting plan must include environmental considerations, such as surrounding trees, current infrastructure, proposed development, and access to water and nutrients.
-Tree planting plans must account for the potential height, trunk, canopy spread, and root zone that each tree will potentially achieve when it reaches maturity, ensuring there is sufficient space in the air and in the ground to avoid conflicts with surrounding structures, infrastructure, or other trees.
-This practice of selecting locations and species for tree planting is generally referred to as "right tree, right place."
-Appendix A outlines the recommended species list with spacing recommendations for each tree species, and Appendix G, Tree Spacing Recommendations, shows proper planting distances for small, medium, and large trees.
+When designing a planting plan, it is important to understand that the urban forest environment includes surrounding trees, current infrastructure, proposed development, and access to water and nutrients.
+Tree planting plans must account for the potential height, trunk, canopy spread, and root zone that each tree may achieve when it reaches maturity, ensuring there is sufficient space in the air and in the ground to avoid conflicts with surrounding structures, infrastructure, or other trees.
+The practice of selecting locations and species for tree planting is generally referred to as "right tree, right place."

 Roots are often the cause of infrastructure conflicts belowground and must be considered when selecting a species to plant.
-Although variable due to species, tree age, and site conditions, the ratio of a root system to trunk diameter is estimated to be roughly 38:1 (Day et al. 2010).
-Official policies to ensure newly planted trees are following the "right tree, right place" guidelines will benefit United Mutual in the long-term plan in avoiding infrastructure conflicts.
+Although variable due to species and site conditions, it is estimated that the ratio of a root system to trunk diameter is roughly 38:1 (Day et al. 2010).
+Official policies to ensure newly planted trees are following the "right tree, right place" guidelines will benefit Third Mutual long-term in avoiding infrastructure conflicts.